 - explore the philosophical bases of digital research interviews

-- review different types of interviews available to researchers both on and offline
+- review different types of interviews available to researchers in digitally mediated settings

 - investigate the new opportunities and challenges the Internet offers researchers wishing to carry out interviews